swetamishra123/node-project/README.md

-A AI Image Genrator using OpenAI and node ja
+A AI Image Genrator using OpenAI and node js